 Factors to consider for clients who need a will

-When a person decides to put their affairs in order, and prepare a Will, it is not unusual for them to instruct a lawyer to assist and advise.
-Particularly in situations where a client is elderly, ill or has suffered from a brain injury, there is a significant responsibility on the solicitor to ensure that the person instructing them has the relevant capacity to understand the instructions they are giving.
+When a person decides to put their affairs in order, and prepare a will, it is not unusual for them to instruct a lawyer to assist and advise.
+Particularly in situations where a client is elderly, ill or has aquired a brain injury, there is a significant responsibility on the solicitor to ensure that the person instructing them has the relevant capacity to understand the instructions they are giving.

 The golden rule

 In some cases, this may be a more obvious requirement.
-This could be, for example, where a client has dementia, or someone who has suffered a brain injury and has been deemed unable to manage their financial affairs.
-However, the golden rule also covers clients who are merely ‘aged’ or have suffered a serious illness – which was noted in a subsequent case, Re Simpson (1977).
+This could be, for example, where a client has dementia, or someone who has an aquired brain injury and has been deemed unable to manage their financial affairs.
+However, the golden rule also covers clients who are merely ‘aged’ or have a serious illness – which was noted in a subsequent case, Re Simpson (1977).

 The importance of the rule

 It may not seem an easy task, and indeed perhaps tactless to some, to suggest to someone that a doctor be instructed to check their capacity before their will is made.
 This is particularly so if they are elderly.
 However, as indicated above it is incredibly important from a legal standpoint.
 While it provides no guarantee against the will being challenged successfully, those challenging it will face a significantly more difficult struggle to overturn it, if a proper medical assessment has been undertaken and a doctor witnesses the will.

 These issues have come to the surface again in some recent cases, Hawes v Burgess and Ashkettle v Gwinnett.
 Whilst in the first of those cases, the Court of Appeal did nonetheless accept the evidence of the very experienced solicitor with regards to capacity (and the will was deemed invalid on other grounds), in the second case, the solicitor’s view that he had no concerns, was not accepted by the Court.